greg-cc/GC-Text-Extractor/README.md

 * **Main Toggle:** `[ ] Remove words enclosed by symbols`
 * **Sensitivity:** The "Max Symbols Around" setting defines how many symbols on each side of a word the filter will consider for removal along with the word.

+###    - Custom Regex Filter:
+            - Allows users to input a custom regular expression.
+            - Modes: "Remove segments matching regex" or "Keep only segments matching regex".
+            - Toggle for case-sensitive matching.
+            - Invalid regex patterns are flagged in the status bar.

 ## Installation

 1.  **Prerequisites:**